rideron89/grunt-math/README.md

 #### options.matrix
 Type: `String`
 Default: `matrix`
-Available values: `matrix` or `array`
+Available values: `Matrix` or `array`

 The default type of matrix output for functions.
-Available values are: `matrix` (default) or `array`.
+Available values are: `Matrix` (default) or `array`.
 Where possible, the type of matrix output from functions is determined from the function input: An array as input will return an Array, a Matrix as input will return a Matrix.
 In case of no matrix as input, the type of output is determined by the option matrix.
 In case of mixed matrix inputs, a matrix will be returned always.

 #### options.number
 Type: `String`
 Default: `number`
-Available values: `number` or `bignumber`
+Available values: `number` or `BigNumber`

 The default type of numbers.
 This setting is used by functions like `eval` which cannot determine the correct type of output from the functions input.
 For most functions though, the type of output is determined from the the input: a number as input will return a number as output, a BigNumber as input returns a BigNumber as output.
-Available values are: `number` (default) or `bignumber`.
+Available values are: `number` (default) or `BigNumber`.
 BigNumbers have higher precision than the default numbers of JavaScript.

 #### options.precision
 Type: `Integer`